Star Wars Jedi Knight: Jedi Academy: Source-code release

 Following Disney's decision to close LucasArts on April 3, 2013, the developers at Raven Software released the source code for the game on SourceForge under GNU GPL-2.0-only.
 A few days after release, the source code disappeared from SourceForge without explanation.
 SourceForge later explained to media outlet Kotaku that Raven Software had requested its removal.
 Kotaku speculated this was due to the presence of licensed code, such as for the Bink Video format from Rad Game Tools, that was not intended to be made public.
 Based on the source release from Raven, Jedi Academy is maintained by the JACoders group as OpenJK.

-Critical reception
+Reception

 Both the PC and Xbox versions of the game were well received.
 The PC version holds an aggregate score of 81 out of 100 on Metacritic based on 34 reviews, and 80% on GameRankings based on 51 reviews.
 The Xbox version holds aggregate scores of 76 out of 100 on Metacritic based on 30 reviews, and 75% on GameRankings based on 45 reviews.